Iconic Plague Images Are Often Not What They Seem

 Note that these people are not at all covered in spots.
 You have to look closely to notice the swollen red lump — the bubo — on the neck of the man on the ground in green sleeves.

-In this image from 1500, the plague patient points to a bubo in his armpit.
+In this image from 1500, a patient points to a bubo in his armpit.

 Medical illustrations from the late 1400s, like this one from France, are meant to teach medical practitioners how to lance a bubo to get the infection out of it (something along the lines of "poke it with a sharp stick").

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.